Stochastic analysis of ultra-high energy cosmic ray interactions: Efficiency over a Monte Carlo approach

-The aim here is to provide an ideal limit with two simple assumptions: a) all Monte Carlo trials have similar computational cost; b) the sampling of the input parameter space leads to a uniform sampling of the desired quantity.
-Figure~\ref{fig:efficiency_estimation} illustrates the computational costs for two different distributions of the probability density for production of nuclei with $A=28$ with $\gamma=5\cdot10^9$: starting with calcium-40 (dashed blue) and starting with iron-56 (dot-dashed green).
-The disintegration cross sections employed are the default table provided in CRPropa~3.2~\citep{Kampert:2012fi,2022JCAP...09..035A} (184 species).
-The number of trials, given on the right axis, is estimated considering that to limit the uncertainty to $\sim10$\% the number of successful events needed is $N_s\sim100$ so the number of trials is given by $N_t=N_s / p$ where the probability is $p=f(x)dx$ with $f(x)$ the theoretical probability density illustrated with the lines.
-In terms of cpu-time, the computational cost for a Monte Carlo approach can be estimated assuming $\sim10^{-7}$ cpu-hours per trial, which is a conservative estimate based on the reported values for SimProp~v2r4~\citep{Aloisio_2017}.
-The shaded bands enclose the values of probability density that can be probed with the computational effort stated in CPU-hours.
-A relatively good characterization of both curves can be achieved by a Monte Carlo approach with $\sim1$~CPUh, but obtaining the distributions to the desired level of uncertainty would require $\gtrsim 10^8$ CPUh.
-On the other hand, these distributions require only a few seconds to compute on a typical laptop with python scripts and employing standard mathematical functions.
+The goal here is to establish an ideal limit based on two simple assumptions: a) All Monte Carlo trials have a similar computational cost; b) Sampling the input parameter space results in uniform sampling of the desired quantity.
+These ensure the probability of obtaining values of the distribution in the range $[x_a, x_b]$ is $F(x_b)-F(x_a)$, where $F(x)$ is the distribution function, and for an infinitesimal range $dx$ the probability is given by $f(x)dx$, where $f(x)$ is the density function.
+Figure~\ref{fig:efficiency_estimation} illustrates the computational costs for two different distributions of the probability density of producing nuclei with $A=28$ for $\gamma=5\cdot10^9$: one starting with $^{40}$Ca (dashed blue) and one starting with $^{56}$Fe (dotted-dashed green).
+The disintegration cross-sections used are from the default table provided in CRPropa~3.2~\citep{Kampert:2012fi,2022JCAP...09..035A} (184 species).
+The number of trials, given on the right axis, is estimated by considering that, to limit the uncertainty to $\sim10$\%, the number of successful events needed is $N_s\sim100$.
+This implies the number of trials is $N_t=N_s / p$, where the probability is $p=f(x)dx$, and $f(x)$ the theoretical probability density illustrated with the lines.
+In terms of CPU time, the computational cost of a Monte Carlo approach can be estimated by assuming $\sim10^{-7}$ CPU hours per trial.
+This is a conservative estimate based on the reported values for SimProp~v2r4~\citep{Aloisio_2017}.
+The shaded bands enclose the probability ranges that can be probed with the stated computational effort in CPU hours.
+A relatively good characterization of both curves can be achieved with a Monte Carlo approach for $\sim1$~CPU hour.
+However, obtaining the theoretical distributions with the desired 10\% level of uncertainty would require $\gtrsim 10^8$ CPU hours.
+Nevertheless, these distributions can be computed in a few seconds on a typical laptop using Python scripts and standard mathematical functions with the approach presented in this paper.